tekktrik/CircuitPythonukiah/README.rst

 ---------------

-If any point the CircuitPythonukiah cannot retrieve the time from the internet as it operates, it is programed to quickly light up the LEDs sequentially to alert you of a problem.
+If any point the CircuitPythonukiah cannot retrieve the time from the internet as it operates, it is programed to quickly light up the LEDs repeatedly to alert you of a problem.
 This can be caused by a number of issues but a likely cause is that your Wi-Fi network is down.
 It is programmed to loop like this forever, so if it does not persist after lighting up for only a few sequences,